Itinerary

 Arrive in Homer, a scenic fishing town of 5,500 on Kachemak Bay located near the bottom of the Kenai Peninsula.
 Known as “the end of the road,” Homer is the most southerly point on Alaska’s contiguous highway system.
 Surrounded by 280 acres of protected state land, this critical wildlife habitat sustains more than 100 bird species and a large local moose population.
 Homer’s key geographic feature is the Homer Spit, a 4.5-mile-long gravel bar that extends into the bay.
 Visitors to the town harbor frequently see fishing boats unloading their catch—Homer is heralded as the Halibut Capital of the World.
 This evening, gather with our Expedition Leader for a welcome dinner and orientation to the incredible bear adventures that lie ahead.

-Day 2: Nat Hab's Alaska Bear Camp—Bear Viewing
+Day 2: Private Flight to Nat Hab's Alaska Bear Camp—Bear Viewing

-Leave Homer on a private flight across Cook Inlet to Nat Hab's Alaska Bear Camp.
-The view from our chartered bush plane is staggering as we pass snow-clad volcanoes and jagged glaciers pouring down from icefields on high.
-The terrain below us, where the Aleutian and Alaska ranges meet, comprises Lake Clark National Park, some of the world's most critical brown bear habitat.
-Look for bears in the meadows and along the shoreline as we come in for a landing, taxiing down the beach.
-The exact timing of our arrival is dependent on the tides.
-Bear Camp is located on a historic homestead, a private inholding of coastal land surrounded by the roadless wilderness of Lake Clark National Park and Preserve.
+Our plan this morning is to fly from Homer via private chartered bush plane across Cook Inlet to Nat Hab’s Alaska Bear Camp.
+However, weather in this region is often fickle and unpredictable, so we are prepared to work with our pilots to determine the best window of opportunity and adapt our timing as needed.
+Once we’re in the air, the view is staggering as we pass snow-clad volcanoes and jagged glaciers winding down from icefields on high.
+Our destination, where the Aleutian and Alaska ranges meet, is Lake Clark National Park, some of the world's most critical brown bear habitat.
+Look for bears along the shoreline as we come in for a landing, taxiing down the beach.
+Bear Camp is located on a historic homestead, a rare private inholding of coastal land surrounded by the roadless wilderness of Lake Clark National Park and Preserve.
 These 4 million protected acres are the ancestral homelands of the Dena'ina people, preserving an intact ecosystem at the headwaters of the largest sockeye salmon fishery in the world.
 Accessible only by plane or boat, Bear Camp is ours alone for an unparalleled immersion in pristine brown bear habitat.

-Once we are settled in to our weatherproof tent cabins, we gather for an orientation and safety talk.
-Then...it's time to meet the bears!
+Once we reach Bear Camp, gather for an orientation and safety talk with coaching on bear etiquette.
+Then, it’s time to meet the bears!
 Here at Bear Camp, we have some of the best, most consistent viewing anywhere in Alaska, due to the season-long availability of food.
 In the spring, sedge grass awaits the bears as they emerge from their dens, protein-rich food that supports rapid growth.
 Bears also dig clams from the beach as they await their late summer feast: by late July or early August, the region's salmon runs help provide the fat that enables the bears to survive a long winter.
 All season long, nature serves a steady bounty to these omnivores.
 And since the bears are sated by this abundance, they see us humans merely as part of the scenery, allowing us to move safely in their midst on guided outings, at times observing them from just a few yards away.
 Two viewing platforms, one elevated for a territorial view, enable us to see bears nearby and at a distance.
 And we often watch them right from camp, which is surrounded by electrified wires, ensuring our safety on site.
-After an exhilarating day, gather in the dining tent for dinner—you'll be surprised at the outstanding meals our resident chef is able to prepare in such a remote location.
-Fresh local fare is always on the menu, including abundant Alaskan seafood.
+After an exhilarating day, settle into your weatherproof tent cabin before we gather in the dining tent for dinner -- you'll be surprised at the outstanding meals our resident chef is able to prepare in such a remote location.
+Fresh local fare is on the menu, including Alaskan salmon and other offerings from the region’s seasonal abundance.

 Prior to this rare opportunity, most of us will have seen bears only in zoos or nature documentaries.
 Yet there's nothing that comes close to this immersive experience, being among them in their wild home.
 Against a backdrop of sheer-sided peaks rising above the green valley floor, the bears are sometimes near enough that we can hear them chewing their food and communicating with one another in woofs, purrs and growls.
 Alaska's mighty brown bears—the coastal version of the interior grizzly bear (which is the same species, Ursus arctos)—are the largest land predators in North America.
 Adult males can weigh up to 1,500 pounds!

-Day 5: Early Morning Bear Viewing / Fly to Homer / Kachemak Bay Private Cruise
+Day 5: Bear Viewing / Private Flight to Homer / Kachemak Bay Private Cruise

 Day 6: Homer / Depart